scloud19/SECipedia/Node/fileSystem.md

 				In the options, if no encoding is specified, then the raw buffer id returned

-			fs.watch()
+			fs.watch(filename[, options][, listener])
+				Look for ceveats in the docs for a specific system

+				Doesn't work reliably on network file systems (NFS)

-				You can watch for changes on a given file
+				You can watch for changes on a given filename filename can be a file or directory

+				options
+					The default is { persistent: true, recursive: false }
+						persistent
+							If true, the process should continue to run as long as files are being watched

+						recursive
+							Only available in OS X and Windows

+							If true, all subdirectories should be watched this is only utilized when a directory is respresented in FILENAME

 				Events:
 					change
 						Args:
 							event
+								rename
-								Type of change
+								change
 							filename
-					error
+								only passed on linux and windows
+									even in these situations, it is not always guaranteed error

 				watcher.close()
 					Stop watching for changes

 			Stream Methods
 				fs.createReadStream(path[, options])